 So, what happens when everyone involved in wayfinding design leverages a strategic thought process?

-1. It creates a sense of place for the visitor to discover the space on his or her own accord rather than being bombarded with senseless and irrelevant wayfinding signage and bland creative.
+1. Creates a sense of place for the visitor to discover the space on his or her own accord rather than being bombarded with senseless and irrelevant wayfinding signage and bland creative.

-2. It allows the visitor experience to take place organically.
+2. Allows the visitor experience to take place organically.
 When the world of facilities, design and strategy converge with regards to wayfinding, it truly creates a seamless experience where finding your way is almost second nature.

-3. It builds brand equity.
+3. Builds brand equity.
 When your wayfinding program is designed in a strategic manner, the brand positioning seems to permeate through signage and an effective means of discovery.

 4. When strategy, design and technology converge, the brand story is able to shine through.
 No matter the type of brand or wayfinding activation we’re working on, we always strive to ensure the brand positioning is at the center of everything.
 It’s a continuation and cornerstone of building brand equity.